COSC-499-W2023/year-long-project-team-3/README.md

 Note: `migration-name` should be a short description of the changes you made

 ### Database exploration
-You can explore the database by running
+You can view your tables, columns, and make changes to your local database by
 ```bash
 npx prisma studio
 ```